! Alert

 Governors Island is a living laboratory for climate solutions here in New York Harbor, where dozens of organizations are working to develop real-world solutions for our collective future.
 Our annual Earth Day festivities give New Yorkers the opportunity to experience that work firsthand while enjoying free, interactive programming,” said Clare Newman, President & CEO of the Trust for Governors Island.
 We look forward to welcoming visitors ]to appreciate the natural beauty of the Island on April 18th, whether it’s your first time visiting or your 100th, there is something for every member of the family to enjoy.”

 The event will feature activities designed to get New Yorkers outside and engaged in Governors Island’s open space, from an immersive sound bath in the urban forest of Hammock Grove to guided walking tours highlighting the many climate solutions found across the Island.
-Earth Day partners include Arbon, BikeNYC, CarbonClair, Circular Economy Manufacturing, CLIP, CO Adaptive, DuYe Moves, Earth Matter NY, Empire Clean Cities, Just EcoCities, Lower Manhattan Cultural Council, The New York Climate Exchange, NYC Bird Alliance, Red Hook Art Project, RETI Project, Seaweed City, and more to be announced.
+Earth Day partners include Arbon, BikeNYC, CarbonClair, Circular Economy Manufacturing, CLIP, CO Adaptive, DuYe Moves, Earth Matter NY, Empire Clean Cities, Just EcoCities, Lower Manhattan Cultural Council, The New York Climate Exchange, NYC Bird Alliance, Red Hook Art Project, RETI Center, Seaweed City, and more to be announced.
 For more information and a full schedule of the day’s offerings, visit www.govisland.org/earth-day.

 Earth Day is sponsored by Hornblower Group, operator of NYC Ferry.
 The Governors Island 2026 season is generously supported by the Blackstone Charitable Foundation and Bloomberg Philanthropies.
 The Trust for Governors Island’s climate programs are supported by Amazon, Con Edison, Anonymous, the Donald A. Pels Charitable Trust, and the New York Community Trust.